 - Record of exercised voting rights 2017-18

 This dashboard is for the MySuper option.
 Dashboards for other investment options will become available soon.

 Target net returns*

-This option aims to deliver returns of 5% greater than inflation over any rolling ten year period.
-The target return for 2017-2026 is CPI** + 5% per year.
+This option has a target return for 2019-2028 of CPI** + 4.69% and after fees and taxes.
 This is a target only, future returns cannot be guaranteed.
 See the glossary for more explanation.

 Actual net returns***

 The 10 year compound annualised return for this option was 6.56% as at 30 June 2018.

 For more up to date returns please visit Our Unit Prices & Returns page.

 Past performance is not an indicator of future performance.